Nashville Superspeedway: NASCAR

 The track hosts one NASCAR weekend annually.
-When it first opened, the NASCAR O'Reilly Auto Parts Series' Tennessee Lottery 250 and the NASCAR Craftsman Truck Series' Rackley Roofing 200 were held there from 2001 to 2011.
+When it first opened, the NASCAR O'Reilly Auto Parts Series' Sports Illustrated Resorts 250 and the NASCAR Craftsman Truck Series' Allegiance 200 were held there from 2001 to 2011.
 In 2021, both races returned, along with the addition of the NASCAR Cup Series' Cracker Barrel 400.

 IndyCar

 The track announced its first Indy Racing League races in June 2000, with the inaugural iteration of the event taking place on July 21, 2001.
 The event lasted until 2008; although event organizers entered negotiations to renew for the 2009 season, by August 2008, negotiations had broken down, failing to renew their contract.
 In 2024, despite successful runnings of the Music City Grand Prix that had taken place on a street course in downtown Nashville since 2021, the IndyCar Series opted to change their location for the race to the Nashville Superspeedway after it was discovered that their course layout for 2024 would interfere with construction at the New Nissan Stadium, which was near the street course.